jstolarek/jstolarek.github.io/pages/posts/2023-10-09-lineageos-on-samsung-s7-an-experience-report.md

 ---
-title: LineageOS on Samsung S7&#58; An Experience Report
+title: LineageOS on Samsung S7&#58; An experience report
 date: 2023-10-09
 ---

-LineageOS on Samsung S7: An Experience Report
+LineageOS on Samsung S7: An experience report
 =============================================

 I don't have much love for smartphones.
 While I admit they can be useful at